JohanRuiz05/femtoRV/docs/info.md

 ## External hardware

-The project only uses a LED display (output) as external hardware.
+The project only uses one LED display (output) as external hardware.